getsmap/smap-responsive/README.md

 ```
 gulp full
 ```
-If the build went fine, point your browser to http://localhost/smap-responsive/dev.html – or wherever your clone is located.
-If you want to use a minified version of the map, just point your browser to http://localhost/smap-responsive/dist/index.html instead.
-The ```dist``` folder contains the whole application but with everything minified and compressed.
+If the build went fine, point your browser to [http://localhost/smap-responsive/dev.html](http://localhost/smap-responsive/dev.html) – or wherever your clone is located.
+If you want to use a minified version of the map, just point your browser to [http://localhost/smap-responsive/dist/index.html](http://localhost/smap-responsive/dist/index.html) instead.
+The ```dist``` folder contains the whole application but everything is minified and compressed.
 While debugging, it is better to use dev.html.

 Now you are finally ready to create some maps!

-### Create a customized map
+#### 3. Create a customized map
-Copy and modify [this](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js) configuration file.
-Rename it to ```myconfig.js```.
+1. Copy and modify the example [configuration file](https://github.com/getsmap/smap-responsive/blob/master/examples/configs/config.js).
+2. Rename it to ```myconfig.js```.

 The configuration file informs the map of:
 - Starting zoom and centering of the map
 - Background layers to use (e.g. OpenStreetMap)
 - Overlays to use